8none1/pytrionesmqtt/README.md

    - Send to `triones/control` the payload `{"mac":"aa:bb:cc:11:22:33, "rgb": [255,0,0]}`
  - To power on your lights:
    - Send to `triones/control` the payload `{"mac":"aa:bb:cc:11:22:33, "power":true}`

+If you are running this on a Pi with Python version 3.5 you will need to import support for f strings in to your venv. e.g. `pip install future-fstrings` and also insert this as line 2:
+`# -*- coding: future_fstrings -*-`

 ## Things still to do
  - There is minimal validation on anything